mar10/pyftpsync/docs/index.rst

 Command specific help is available like so::

     $ pyftpsync upload --help
-  usage: pyftpsync upload [-h] [-x] [-f INCLUDE_FILES] [-o OMIT]
-                          [--store-password] [--no-prompt] [--no-color]
+    usage: pyftpsync upload [-h] [-x] [-f INCLUDE_FILES] [-o OMIT] [--store-password] [--no-prompt] [--no-color]
-                          [--force] [--delete] [--delete-unmatched]
+                            [--force] [--resolve {local,skip,ask}] [--delete]
+                            [--delete-unmatched]
                             LOCAL REMOTE

     positional arguments:
       LOCAL                 path to local folder (default: .)
       REMOTE                path to remote folder

     optional arguments:
       -h, --help            show this help message and exit -x, --execute         turn off the dry-run mode (which is ON by default), that would just print status messages but does not change anything
       -f INCLUDE_FILES, --include-files INCLUDE_FILES
                             wildcard for file names (default: all, separate multiple values with ',')
       -o OMIT, --omit OMIT  wildcard of files and directories to exclude (applied after --include)
       --store-password      save password to keyring if login succeeds --no-prompt           prevent prompting for missing credentials
-    --no-color            prevent use of ansi terminal color codes --force               overwrite different remote files, even if the target is newer
+      --no-color            prevent use of ansi terminal color codes --force               overwrite remote files, even if the target is newer (but no conflict was detected)
+      --resolve {local,skip,ask}
+                            conflict resolving strategy (default: 'skip')
       --delete              remove remote files if they don't exist locally --delete-unmatched    remove remote files if they don't exist locally or don't match the current filter (implies '--delete' option)
    $

 Example: Upload files
 ---------------------